-The above statement about grass cutting height is not true.
+The above title statement about grass cutting height is not true.
 Rather, repeated mowing below the minimum mowing height for your grass species can actually damage or kill your grass.

 In fact, mowing too low is one of the most common mistakes people make.
 It is the grass' structure that determines how low it can be mowed.
 Some grass species cannot tolerate low mowing.